SeisComP/seiscomp/doc/base/tutorials/addstation.rst

 Place this in :file:`~/seiscomp/etc/inventory`.

 OR import, scinv, whatever.
-See the inventory tutorial.
+See the inventory documentation (:ref:`concepts_inventory`).

 Then: